uttam1216/CoReaSON/README.md

 Correlation based Seizure Onset Detection <br>

 ## Disclaimer:
-**This software is not intended for placement on the market but is intended exclusively for research applications.
-The source code is being published in affiliation with University of Bonn (https://www.uni-bonn.de/de) and the Lamarr Institute (https://lamarr-institute.org/).
-This work was partially funded by the Ministry of Culture and Science of the State of North Rhine-Westphalia, Germany (“iBehave”).** <br>
+**This software is not intended for placement on the market but is intended exclusively for research applications.** <br>
 If you use the source code in your research, please cite our paper:
 Kumar, U., Yu, R., Wenzel, M., Demidova, E. (2024).
 Co-ReaSON: EEG-based Onset Detection of Focal Epileptic Seizures with Multimodal Feature Representations.
 In: Yang, DN., Xie, X., Tseng, V.S., Pei, J., Huang, JW., Lin, J.CW. (eds) Advances in Knowledge Discovery and Data Mining.
 PAKDD 2024.
 Lecture Notes in Computer Science(), vol 14648.
 Springer, Singapore. https://doi.org/10.1007/978-981-97-2238-9_20